Learn more about eczema: introduction

 - one emollient to use on your face and hands, and a different one to use on your body

-Lotions contain the least amount of oil so are not greasy, but can be less effective.
+Lotions contain the least amount of oil so aren't greasy, but can be less effective.
 Creams are somewhere in between.

-If you've been using a particular emollient for some time, it may eventually become less effective or may start to irritate your skin.
+If you have been using a particular emollient for some time, it may eventually become less effective or may start to irritate your skin.

 How to use emollients